Computer security

-An example of a physical security measure: a metal lock on the back of a personal computer to prevent hardware tampering.

 Computer security (also cybersecurity, digital security, or information technology (IT) security) is a subdiscipline within the field of information security.
-It focuses on protecting computer software, systems, and networks from threats that can lead to unauthorized information disclosure, theft or damage to hardware, software, or data, as well as from the disruption or misdirection of the services they provide.
+It focuses on protecting computer software, systems, and networks from threats that can lead to unauthorized information disclosure, theft, or damage to hardware, software, or data, as well as to the disruption or misdirection of the services they provide.

-The growing significance of computer insecurity reflects the increasing dependence on computer systems, the Internet, and evolving wireless network standards.
+The growing significance of computer security reflects the increasing dependence on computer systems, the Internet, and evolving wireless network standards.
 This reliance has expanded with the proliferation of smart devices, including smartphones, televisions, and other components of the Internet of things (IoT).

 As digital infrastructure becomes more embedded in everyday life, cybersecurity has emerged as a critical concern.
 The complexity of modern information systems—and the societal functions they underpin—has introduced new vulnerabilities.
 Systems that manage essential services, such as power grids, electoral processes, and finance, are particularly sensitive to security breaches.

-Although many aspects of computer security involve digital security, such as electronic passwords and encryption, physical security measures, such as metal locks are still used to prevent unauthorized tampering.
-IT security is not a perfect subset of information security, therefore does not completely align with the security convergence schema.
+Although many aspects of computer security involve digital security, such as electronic passwords and encryption, physical security measures, such as metal locks, are still used to prevent unauthorized tampering.
+IT security is not a perfect subset of information security and therefore does not completely align with the security convergence schema.

 Vulnerabilities and attacks

 A vulnerability refers to a flaw in the structure, execution, functioning, or internal oversight of a computer or system that compromises its security.
 Most of the vulnerabilities that have been discovered are documented in the Common Vulnerabilities and Exposures (CVE) database.
-An exploitable vulnerability is one for which at least one working attack or exploit exists.
-Actors maliciously seeking vulnerabilities are known as threats.
+An exploitable vulnerability is one for which at least one working exploit exists.
+A threat is an action or event that potentially affects hardware, software, or data negatively.
+A threat actor is a person or entity that performs a threat (the title hacker is more commonly used in popular media), likely through exploiting some vulnerability.
 Vulnerabilities can be researched, reverse-engineered, hunted, or exploited using automated tools or customized scripts.

-Various people or parties are vulnerable to cyber attacks; however, different groups are likely to experience different types of attacks more than others.
+Various people or parties are vulnerable to cyberattacks; however, different groups are likely to experience different types of attacks more than others.